2017 Notre Dame Fighting Irish football team: North Carolina

-After a scoreless opening period, quarterback Ian Book found receiver Cameron Smith for a 6-yard touchdown pass.
-On the second play of the next offensive series, running back Josh Adams scored on a 73-yard touchdown run.
+On October 7, Notre Dame defeated North Carolina, 33–10.
+After a scoreless opening period, quarterback Ian Book found receiver Cameron Smith for a six-yard touchdown pass.
+On the second play of the next offensive series, running back Josh Adamas scored on a 73-yard touchdown run.
 Later in the game, running back Deon McIntosh added two rushing scores for the Irish who gained 341 of its 487 total yards on the ground.
 Book made his first career start at quarterback in place of the injured Brandon Wimbush (right foot).